 Visiting Green-Wood Cemetery: A Brooklyn Hidden Gem

 Located smack dab in the heart of Brooklyn, the Green-Wood Cemetery is a historic landmark that offers 478 acres of nature, history, and cultural heritage.
 And yet, this space remains relatively unknown to both tourists and us native New Yorkers.
-Today, what was once the most popular tourist attraction in New York City, is now more of a Brooklyn hidden gem.
-And so, after decades of living in New York City, I decided it was time to finally pay a visit.
+What was once the most popular tourist attraction in New York City is now more of a Brooklyn hidden gem.
+And so, after living in New York City my entire life, I decided it was time to finally pay a visit!

-The moment I stepped past the grand gates of the Green-Wood Cemetery, I felt transported back in time to a New York of the 1800s; a time period that we New Yorkers don’t really think much about.
-Through one of their many guided tours, I explored the vast natural beauty while gaining a deeper look into New York’s history and stories of the interred.
-During my nighttime cemetery tour, they took me into the closed catacombs, historical spots like George Washington’s Battle of Brooklyn in 1776, and corners of unsolved murder mysteries.
-I must say, this is one of the best things to do in New York City in the fall, especially around Halloween.
+The moment I stepped past the grand gates of the Green-Wood Cemetery, I felt transported back in time to a time period that we New Yorkers don’t really know much about.
+Through their different guided tours, I explored the vast natural beauty while gaining a deeper look into New York’s history and stories of the interred (from artists to queers).

 There is an interesting experience at Green-Wood Cemetery for everyone.
 And here’s how to visit the Greenwood Cemetery + highlights you shouldn’t miss.